epifaniarango/Fst_forLargeDatasets/README.md

 # Bibliografy
+1. Weir, B. S. & Cockerham, C. C. Estimating F-Statistics for the Analysis of Population Structure.
+Evolution 38, 1358–1370 (1984).
-1. Chang, C. C. et al. Second-generation PLINK: rising to the challenge of larger and richer datasets.
+2. Chang, C. C. et al. Second-generation PLINK: rising to the challenge of larger and richer datasets.
 GigaScience 4, (2015).

-2.Weir, B. S. & Cockerham, C. C. Estimating F-Statistics for the Analysis of Population Structure.
-Evolution 38, 1358–1370 (1984).